 Before you can figure out the "how," you need to lock down the "what" and "when."
 Begin by clearly defining the full scope of your project.
 How many stores are getting new fixtures?
 Are you rolling out to all locations at once or in phases?
 What are the hard deadlines for each store to be ready for its launch or relaunch?
 Answering these questions gives you a clear picture of demand and sets the pace for everything that follows.
 Getting this high-level view right is the first step in creating a realistic and achievable project timeline.

-Map the Journey: Transportation and Warehousing
+Plan Your Transportation and Warehousing Needs

 With your scope defined, you can map out the physical journey your fixtures will take.
 This involves planning for every leg of the trip, whether it’s from a domestic manufacturer or one overseas.
 Will your fixtures need to be consolidated at a central location before being sent to individual stores?
 This is where strategic warehousing comes in.
 Using a warehouse as a hub allows you to receive, organize, and stage fixtures, creating a buffer that protects your timeline.
 A solid logistics and transportation plan ensures your fixtures are always in the right place at the right time.

-Nail the Final Step: Last-Mile and Installation
+Coordinate Last-Mile Delivery and Installation

 The final leg of the journey—the last-mile delivery—is often the most critical.
 This is more than just a curbside drop-off; it’s about coordinating the final delivery and setup inside the store.
 Your plan should account for each location’s specific needs, like receiving hours or loading dock access.
 Who will be on-site to receive the shipment?
 Who is responsible for unboxing, assembly, and placement?
 Smoothing out these details prevents fixtures from piling up in a stockroom and ensures your new retail environment comes together exactly as envisioned.